mgaudet/CompilerJobs/README.md

 ### Scope

-- Teams that work on language implementations, compilers for languages, language runtimes, static analysis, etc.
+- Teams that work on language implementations, compilers for languages, language runtimes, static analysis, etc. This includes things like:
+  - Database query compilers
+  - HDL & Synthesis Compilers
 - I generally want evidence that a company has hired at some point in the past or will in the future (which excludes some boutique firms & early stage startups).